dreamcatcher-tech/network/Inbox/2025-03-16 2238 linux apt packages as napps.md

 We could refer to the built in commands on the runtime container too, where the runtime represents a certain baselayer compliance.

 Then the ai can have system level access to things, with all the forking guarantees.

+Arguments can be expressed as JSON arguments, which allows the CLI to be used by a napp.